openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 Choosing the Visibility of a Post
 ***************************************

-If you have the discussion admin, discussion moderator, or community TA role, you can make posts to divided discussion topics visible to everyone who is enrolled in the course or only to the members of a specified group.
-When you :ref:`add a post<Add a Post>`, the **Visible to** dropdown list appears above the **Title** field.
+Course team members who have the Discussion Admin, Discussion Moderator or Community TA role can make posts to divided discussion topics visible to everyone who is enrolled in the course or only to the members of a specified group.

+If you are a course team member with one of these roles, when you :ref:`add a post<Add a Post>`, the **Visible to** dropdown list appears above the **Title** field.

+.. note:: Group Community TAs cannot choose the group visibility of a post.
+   Unlike Community TAs, Group Community TAs can only add post to, and interact with, discussion topics that are available to the same group that they themselves belong to.

 This example shows a new post being added to a content-specific discussion topic.